-You can support native Florida wildflower research, education and planting by purchasing your State Wildflower license tag at your local tax collector's office.
+You can support native Florida wildflower research, education and planting by purchasing your State Wildflower license tag online or at your local tax collector's office.

 To purchase the State Wildflower license plate, here’s what you’ll need:

 QUESTION: What does the tag cost?